zensic/cafeteria-app/README.md

 # cafeteria-app
- A cafeteria food ordering application for university food vendors built with react native and firebase
+ A cafeteria application for university food vendors built with react native and firebase